t8ortot/sheets-discogs-tracker/README.md

 - See if automatic fields can be set to protect so the user doesn't touch them since their changes would be irrelevant.
 - Set automatic columns to colors that represent that they are not editable.
 - Add a feature to send email reports
+- Add menu option to only update Discogs lowest